InfernoBolt1/InfernoBolt1_Website/README.md

-Just testing out me domain yk how it is.
+...

+Hosting the code for my website cause thats how the server wanted it done.

+...